-Generally, legislative changes to Medicare coverage rules are implemented through notice-and-comment rulemaking.
-For example, if Medicare Part B coverage is affected, the changes are usually included in the annual Medicare Physician Fee Schedule (MPFS) proposed and final rules, published in the Federal Register every summer and fall, respectively.
-Medicare manual guidance corresponding to legislative changes in benefits may be released in the Medicare Benefit Policy Manual (Pub.
+Generally, legislative changes to Medicare coverage rules are established by statute and implemented through notice-and-comment rulemaking.
+For example, if Medicare Part B coverage is affected, the changes are usually included in the annual Medicare Physician Fee Schedule (MPFS) proposed and final rules, published in the Federal Register every summer and fall, respectively. -These rules are codified in the Code of Federal Regulations.
+Medicare manual guidance corresponding to legislative changes in benefits may also be released in the Medicare Benefit Policy Manual (Pub.
 100-02) and/or the Medicare Claims Processing Manual (Pub.
 100-04).